Newark, New Jersey: Colleges and universities

 Newark is the home of multiple institutions of higher education, including a Berkeley College campus, the main campus of Essex County College, New Jersey Institute of Technology (NJIT), a campus of Rutgers Health (formerly the University of Medicine and Dentistry of New Jersey), Rutgers University–Newark, Seton Hall University School of Law, and Pillar College.
-The main campus of Seton Hall University is located in adjacent South Orange, while Kean University is located in nearby Union.
+The main campus of Seton Hall University is located in adjacent South Orange.
 Most of Newark's academic institutions are in the city's University Heights district.
 The colleges and universities have worked together to help revitalize the area, which serves more than 60,000 students and faculty.